openvinotoolkit/open_model_zoo/demos/common/python/openvino/model_zoo/model_api/adapters/ovms_adapter.md

 > **Note**: In demos, while using `--adapter ovms`, inference options like: `-nireq`, `-nstreams` `-nthreads` as well as device specification with `-d` will be ignored.

-## Running demos with OvmsAdapter
+## Running demos with OVMSAdapter

 To run the demo with model served in OpenVINO Model Server, you would have to provide `--adapter ovms` option and modify `-m` parameter to indicate model inference service instead of the model files.
-Model parameter for `OvmsAdapter` follows this schema:
+Model parameter for `OVMSAdapter` follows this schema:

 ```<service_address>/models/<model_name>[:<model_option>]```